growx-tech/aws-lambda-handyman/README.md

    and ```static async handle(){}```
 4. We decorate ```handle()``` with the ```@Handler()``` decorator
 5. We decorate the method's parameter with ```@Body()``` and cast it to the expected shape i.e. ```CustomBodyType```
-6. ???
-7. We can readily use the automatically validated method parameter, in this case the 🅱️ody
+7. We can readily use the automatically validated method parameter, in this case the `@Body() { email }: CustomBodyType`

 #### Decorators can be mixed and matched: